-- Students are advised that purchasing the text books is highly recommended to assist with your studies.
-The recommended text books list is Appendix 3 of the Hand book. - Note: If you are unable to purchase these text books the Learner Guides plus the Cengage text books will be available on LMS Canvas will assist.
+- Students have access to all the required textbooks and some of the recommended textbooks via the databases. - Students are advised that the textbooks are highly recommended to assist with your studies.
+The recommended textbooks list is Appendix 3 of the Handbook. - Note: If you are unable to purchase these textbooks the Learner Guides plus the Cengage textbooks will be available on LMS Canvas will assist.
 All textbooks that are mandatory or on the recommended list are available in hard copy in the Key2 Learning Library for loan.